-Gary Hoffman is one of the most outstanding cellists of our time, combining instrumental mastery, great beauty of sound, and a poetic sensibility in his distinctive and memorable performances.
+Gary Hoffman is one of the outstanding cellists of our time, combining instrumental mastery, great beauty of sound, and a poetic sensibility in his distinctive and memorable performances.
 Mr. Hoffman gained international renown upon his victory as the first North American to win the Rostropovich International Competition in Paris in 1986.

-A frequent soloist with the world's most famous orchestras, he has played with Chicago, London, Montreal, Toronto, San Francisco, Baltimore and National Symphony Orchestras; as well as the English, Moscow and Los Angeles Chamber Orchestras, Orchestre National de France, Orchestre de la Suisse Romande, Netherlands and Rotterdam Philharmonic, Cleveland Orchestra in the Blossom Festival and Philadelphia Orchestra, among many others.
-Mr. Hoffman collaborates regularly with celebrated conductors such as André Prévin, Charles Dutoit, Mstislav Rostropovich, Pinchas Zuckerman, Andrew Davis, Herbert Blomstedt, Kent Nagano, Jésus Lopez-Cobos and James Levine, among others.
+A frequent soloist with the world's most noted orchestras, he has appeared with the Chicago, London, Montreal, Toronto, San Francisco, Baltimore and National symphony orchestras as well as the English, Moscow and Los Angeles chamber orchestras, the Orchestre National de France, the Orchestre de la Suisse Romande and the Netherlands and Rotterdam Philharmonic, the Cleveland Orchestra for the Blossom Festival and Philadelphia Orchestra, among many others.
+Mr. Hoffman collaborates regularly with such celebrated conductors as André Prévin, Charles Dutoit, Mstislav Rostropovich, Pinchas Zuckerman, Andrew Davis, Herbert Blomstedt, Kent Nagano, Jésus Lopez-Cobos and James Levine, among others.

-Gary Hoffman performs on major recital and chamber music series throughout the world, as well as in prestigious festivals such as Ravinia, Marlboro, Aspen, Bath, Evian, Helsinki, Verbier, Mostly Mozart, Schleswig- Holstein, among others.
-He is a frequent guest of string quartets including Emerson, Tokyo, Borromeo, Brentano, and Ysaye.
+Gary Hoffman performs on major recital and chamber music series throughout the world, as well as in such prestigious festivals as Ravinia, Marlboro, Aspen, Bath, Evian, Helsinki, Verbier, Mostly Mozart, Schleswig- Holstein, Stresa, etc He is a frequent guest of string quartets including Emerson, Tokyo, Borromeo, Brentano, and Ysaye.
 Mr. Hoffman is a regular guest of the Lincoln Center Chamber Music Society.